 R errors in the exactTest function might be related the experiment setup e.g. regarding conditions without replicate samples.
 We have identified several experiment layout configurations under which crashes of the R analysis process occurred and revised the scripts to handle these situations without terminating the whole analysis.
-However, especially when using RobiNA on operating systems other than Windows and Mac OS X with an external R installation, we cannot guarantee that the scripts will function with versions of R / Bioconductor other than the one thy were designe for.
+However, especially when using RobiNA on operating systems other than Windows and Mac OS X with an external R installation, we cannot guarantee that the scripts will function with versions of R / Bioconductor other than the one they were designed for.
 Development of the Bioconductor packages for RNA-Seq analysis is very lively and the functionality and function signatures may change significantly from version to version.
 The current version of RobiNA is delivered with R 2.15.0 and Bioconductor 2.10.

 Since the problems described were not observed by reviewer 1 they might be related to the specific environment and or experiment setup used by reviewer 2.
-As laid out above (in the response to issue no.2) we hope to identify and eliminate possible errors that by drawing on feedback from the active user community.
+As laid out above (in the response to issue no.2) we hope to identify and eliminate possible errors that occur on specific platforms by drawing on feedback from the active user community.

 C. Graphical issues 1.
 Some text (e.g. in the raw read pre-processing step) gets hidden under other menu and it is not possible to read it

-he graphical user interface has been thoroughly tested under Linux, Windows and Mac OS X since it turned out that the glitches described are not showing on all platforms.
-The current version of RobiNA should not show this poor behavior any more.
+We are sorry for this and have adapted the visualization proecedures, the new graphical user interface has been thoroughly tested under Linux, Windows and Mac OS X since it turned out that the glitches described are not showing on all platforms.
+The current version 1.2.2 of RobiNA should hopefully not show this poor behaviour any more.

 2. When selecting conditions for each sample, the menu appears and disappears randomly.
-Sometimes it only appears part of it Please see response to issue C.1 above.
+Sometimes it only appears part of it

+We are sorry for this behaviour but think that it was caused by the some problem that caused C1 and hope to have abolished the problem.
+Please see response to issue C.1 above.

 Minor comments / Recommendations to improve the application ------------------------------------------------------------ I would recommend to add these features to improve the application 1.
 The program only accepts fastq or SAM/BAM formats.
 It would be interesting that the program also allows the user to incorporate count tables such as those available at the Re-Count repository (http://bowtie-bio.sourceforge.net/recount/).
 Most of the final users (biologists, medical doctors, ...) may only have access to the table of counts since raw data can be processed by sequencing core facilities using their own pipelines

+We were already thinking along these lines, and the reviewer’s helpful suggestion confirms that this would be a useful feature.
+Therefore, we included it in the current version (1.2.2) of RobiNA.
 2. The program only considers a limited number of configurations when using edgeR and DESeq.
 Current versions of these packages also includes other more sophisticated methods for dealing with overdispersion and variance estimation.
 Furthermore, there exists other BioConductor packages that could also be considered for DE testing

-e updated the embedded R and corresponding bioconductor versions to R-2.15.0 and bioconductor 2.10 respectively.
-New options for estimation of overdisersion and variance implemented in the latest edgeR and DESeq packages are now available on the statistics settings panel of the latest version of RobiNA (v1.2.).
+This is indeed the case, we updated the embedded R and corresponding bioconductor versions to R-2.15.0 and bioconductor 2.10 respectively.
+New options for estimation of overdispersion and variance implemented in the latest edgeR and DESeq packages are now available on the statistics settings panel of the latest version of RobiNA (v1.2.2).

 We are also currently working on the integration of further DE analysis packages (e.g baySeq, BitSeq) into the RobiNA workflow to provide a wider range of methods.
 These will be included in the upcoming releases of the tool.